emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 ### dominant weak synapses

 In the synaptic weight distribution, there are more weak synapses and less strong synapses, which also fits the experimental evidence.
+(Simulation results absed on attractor state hypothesis.)

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/is-brain-optimal-for-information-storage/weight-distribution.png)